The charity is dedicated to improving the quality of life for victims of sexual violence.

 Our goal is to create a world where justice for victims of sexual violence is not the exception but the norm.
 We are focused on making a difference within the UK judiciary.
 Our advisory board consists of barristers who specialize in defending and prosecuting sexual violence cases.
 Over the past 18 months, they have closely listened to concerns raised in reports such as the End-to-End Rape Review.

-We are committed to transforming the education system for barristers (please contact us directly for further details).
+We are committed to supporting the creation of educational modules/options for those undertaking the Bar Practice Course (please contact further for information on the pilot programme).
 Additionally, we aim to directly engage with barristers to understand their attitudes towards achieving justice parity and their proposed solutions.
 A crucial aspect of our work involves gathering insights from barristers on why cases can be dismantled.

 University students who are studying Law are currently undertaking court observations.